 The assets and liabilities of foreign operations are translated into Fijian dollars at the rate of exchange ruling at balance date and its income statement is translated at the weighted average exchange rate for the year.
 The exchange difference arising on translation are taken directly to a separate component of equity.
-On disposal of the foreign entity, the deferred cumulative amount recognised in equity relating to that particular foreign operation is recognised in the Statement of Comprehensive Income.
+On disposal of the foreign entity, the deferred cumulative amount recognised in equity relating to that particular foreign operation is recognised in the statement of profit or loss and other comprehensive income.